msestak/MySQLinstall/README.md

     Installs Deep storage engine from downloaded tar.gz archive.
 It also updates MySQL config for Deep setting it as default\_storage\_engine (and for tmp tables too).

+- install\_scaledb

+        MySQLinstall.pm --mode=install_scaledb -if /home/msestak/scaledb-15.10.1-mariadb-10.0.14.tgz --prefix=scaledb_ --plugin=/home/msestak/scaledb-15.10.1-13199-ude.tgz

+    Installs MariaDB with ScaleDB storage engine from downloaded tar.gz archive.
+It also updates MySQL config for ScaleDB setting it as default\_storage\_engine (and for tmp tables too).

 # CONFIGURATION

 All configuration in set in mysqlinstall.cnf that is found in ./lib directory (it can also be set with --config option on command line).
 It follows [Config::Std](https://metacpan.org/pod/Config::Std) format and rules.